 Project Literacy of Greater Bergen County runs a free tutoring program for students in the areas of English as a Second Language, basic literacy, and math.
 At present Project Literacy has more than 100 dedicated tutors serving more than 110 students.

 Project Literacy also provides a valuable document entitled, “Pathways to Literacy,” which can be found on the Project Literacy Website.
-This document is an up-to-date listing of the many agencies and libraries that provide literacy programs in the Bergen County area, ranging from English as a Second Language and basic literacy to GED.
+This document is an up-to-date listing of the many agencies and libraries that provide literacy programs in the Bergen County area, ranging from English as a Second Language and basic literacy to HSE.
 This list is updated at least every two years.
 Learn more about Project Literacy by visiting their Website.

 New Jersey Business & Industry Association: Basic Skills Workforce Training Program